rille111/Samples.MassTransitOnAzure.RequestReply/readme.md

 h2.
 Gotchas and FYIS

-* Some times when starting up Consumers, messages that already are in the queue, don't get delivered??
-Reason?
-Dunno!
-Can't reproduce right now.
+* Some times when starting up Consumers, messages that already are in the queue, don't get delivered - thats probably because they are locked
+	* One reason might be the application crashed/stopped in the middle of processing a command
+	* There may be other reasons

+* Messages when delivered to a Consumer, will be locked until :
+	* Method runs to completion, the message will be acknowledged and removed from the queue
+	* Lock expires (timeout) and the message will then be moved to ..?
+TODO: TEST THIS!!
+	* Exception or fail, and message will be moved to dead letter or error or skipped

 * It should be fine to create you own queue manually, and add subscription to topics.
 Just know that when adding consumers, those consumers will either use a queue that you specify, but ALSO create topics that route to it.
 So be heedful of the naming!